 - As the publisher, work directly with book stores to ship books, have signings and accept returns.

-- FYI, if using CreateSpace to publish your book, bookstores are not willing to work with CreateSpace for inventory beyond one book, will not order books for signings and can not make returns.
-Work directly with the bookstores in offering this as well as their 40-50% discount off the retail price.
+- FYI, if using CreateSpace to publish your book, bookstores may not be willing to work with CreateSpace for inventory beyond one book.
+Bookstores might not order books from CreateSpace for signings since CreateSpace does not offer a return policy for bookstores.
+Work directly with the bookstore if you run into this problem by ordering your books wholesale and offering them to the bookstore with the standard 40-50% discount off the retail price.

 - Let CreateSpace be your print house when you run into the roadblocks of CreateSpace not offering discounts and returns to bookstores.
 Yes, it means you hold the inventory, but you get into the bookstore.